cloudflare/cloudflare-docs/content/durable-objects/reference/in-memory-state.md

 ##  `state.blockConcurrencyWhile()` method

-`state.blockConcurrencyWhile()` is a method that allows you to run critical sections of the code while guaranteeing ordering.
+`state.blockConcurrencyWhile()` is a method that guarantees ordering, blocking concurrency within an object while the critical section is running.

 `state.blockConcurrencyWhile()` executes a callback (which may be `async`) while blocking any other events from being delivered to the object until the callback completes.